sns-sdks/python-youtube/README.rst

 COMMENT THREAD
 --------------

-You can get comment thread info by id or some filter.
+You can get comment thread information by id or some filter.

 Get comment thread by id(s)::